devkarim/red-discord/README.md

 RED is a very narcissist discord bot that only obeys his founders and automates a few important daily tasks.
 The bot is listed private only to his founder (me 😀) for now meaning you can't invite it to your server yet.

+RED has a story behind it.
+Interactions with Red reveal easter eggs of what Red's story really is.
+Some easter eggs have a little chance to show up when you interact with Red while some other easter eggs are always revealed.
+Red's story is inspired by my thoughts and will be improved upon the way.

 ## Features

 RED has limited features for now.
 Features are:

 - Tells you islamic prayer times based on your city with interactive buttons.
 Supports 3 cities in Egypt: Cairo (my city ❤️), Mansoura (worst city 🤢) and Al-Ismailia (mango city 🥭).
+- Has easter eggs that reveal RED's story & his past.

 ## Dependencies